securitybunker/databunker.org/content/home/comp.md

 weight = 40  # Order that this section will appear.

-title = "Databunker encrypts customer records" subtitle = "To comply with privacy regulations customer records must be encrypted." subtitle1 = "Old style solution" subtitle2 = "Databunker solution"
+title = "Databunker encrypts customer records"
+#subtitle = "To comply with privacy regulations customer records must be encrypted"
+subtitle = "Encrypt customer records to speed up your compliance with privacy regulations" subtitle1 = "Old style solution" subtitle2 = "Databunker solution"